 What is meant by a travel accident?

 Under the policy if you die as a result of a travel accident, a double insurance benefit is paid.
 A travel accident is an accidental death in our opinion caused solely and directly from bodily injuries caused by external violent, visible and accidental means, while travelling in a private car, as a pedestrian in a motor accident or as a fare paying passenger by road, rail, sea or air.
 For full details you should refer to the Definitions & Explanations section of the Policy Conditions booklet on this website.

 Who is the Insurer/Underwriter for Death Benefit Plus insurance?

 The insurer of the Death Benefit Plus policy is ECCU Assurance DAC (ECCU) which is owned by credit unions affiliated to the Irish League of Credit Unions.
-ECCU is a life assurance company based in Dublin and has been providing insurance products to credit unions for over 40 years.
+ECCU is a 100% Irish owned life assurance company based in Dublin and has been providing life insurance products to credit unions based in the Republic of Ireland and Northern Ireland for over 40 years.

 Is the lump sum benefit paid out taxable?

 Life insurance benefit is currently paid out as a tax-free lump sum and we will not deduct any tax from the benefit.
 If tax laws change after your Policy Start Date, we may change the Policy Conditions if we need to keep the policy in line with those changes.
 We will write to you about any changes to the Policy Conditions.

 Registered No.73410.
 Registered Office 33-41 Lower Mount St., Dublin 2, D02 Y489